-1. The A Level
+1. The A level

-Any A level scores (81 to 100) reflect outstanding levels of entertainment.
-To achieve an A score the total effect must be judged as A. The vocal and visual components may or may not both be of A quality depending on their relative importance to the overall effect.

-a.
-The upper range of A scores [94 to 100] is assigned to truly exceptional performances.
-The applicable adjectives are all superlatives: superb, exquisite, breathtaking, captivating, hilarious, overwhelming, deeply moving, etc.

-b.
-The mid-range A score [87 to 93] is assigned to performances that exhibit unyielding excellence.
-The listener may be unaware of the vocal and visual techniques employed; he or she is caught up in the artistic effect of the total performance.

-c.
-At the lower end of the A range [81 to 86], the feeling of excellence is definitely present, but some minor interruptions are felt.
+- a.
+Any A-level scores (81 to 100) reflect outstanding levels of entertainment.
+To achieve an A score the total effect must be judged as A. The vocal and visual components may or may not both be of A quality depending on their relative importance to the overall effect. - b.
+The upper range of A scores (94 to 100) is assigned to truly exceptional performances.
+The applicable adjectives are all superlatives: superb, exquisite, breathtaking, captivating, hilarious, overwhelming, deeply moving, etc. - c.
+The mid-range A score (87 to 93) is assigned to performances that exhibit unyielding excellence.
+The listener may be unaware of the vocal and visual techniques employed; they are caught up in the artistic effect of the total performance. - d.
+At the lower end of the A range (81 to 86), the feeling of excellence is definitely present, but some minor interruptions are felt. - e.
 Traits that distinguish between A and B levels of performance relate to the presence of subtlety and artistry.
 The A score implies an extremely high level of consistency in the delivery of entertainment value.
 In summary, the A score denotes excellence as opposed to competence.

-2. The B Level
+2. The B level

-B level scores (61 to 80) are indicative of performances that deliver competent and increasingly believable emotional or entertainment content.
-They will exhibit basic to very good musicianship, rapport with the audience, and performance skills.

-a.
-The upper range of B scores [74 to 80] indicates a substantial presence of excellence.
+- a.
+B-level scores (61 to 80) are indicative of performances that deliver competent and increasingly believable emotional or entertainment content.
+They will exhibit basic to very good musicianship, rapport with the audience, and performance skills. - b.
+The upper range of B scores (74 to 80) indicates a substantial presence of excellence.
 Such performances keep the audience almost totally involved, and moved emotionally.
-Some instances of A-quality performance are demonstrated.

-b.
-In the mid-B range [67 to 73], the judge may find that most effects are appropriate and properly presented.
-These performances are often quite enjoyable and may be memorable, in spite of the presence of technical flaws.

-c.
-At the lower range of B scoring [61 to 66], nominal consistency is demonstrated but distractions may occur.
-The result is usually a competent but undistinguished performance.
+Some instances of A-quality performance are demonstrated. - c.
+In the mid-B range (67 to 73), the judge may find that most effects are appropriate and properly presented.
+These performances are often quite enjoyable and may be memorable, in spite of the presence of technical flaws. - d.
+At the lower range of B scoring (61 to 66), nominal consistency is demonstrated but distractions may occur.
+The result is usually a competent but undistinguished performance. - e.
 In a B performance, there is a grasp and use of barbershop techniques.
-In summary, the B score may denote competence and consistency in the use of performance skills or an unbalanced mix of A level and C level skills (vocal vs. visual).
+In summary, the B score may denote competence and consistency in the use of performance skills or an unbalanced mix of A-level and C-level skills (vocal vs. visual).

-3. The C Level
+3. The C level

-C level scores (41 to 60) are given to performances that have weak to adequate entertainment value.
-The interest of the listener is frequently lost due to lack of musical or vocal consistency, poor execution, stage intimidation, or poor understanding of effective performance approaches.

-a.
-At the upper end of the C range [54 to 60], some consistency is displayed.
-These are acceptable performances despite distraction and interruptions.
+- a.
+C-level scores (41 to 60) are given to performances that have weak to adequate entertainment value.
+The interest of the listener is frequently lost due to lack of musical or vocal consistency, poor execution, stage intimidation, or poor understanding of effective performance approaches. - b.
+At the upper end of the C range (54 to 60), some consistency is displayed.
+These are acceptable performances despite distractions and interruptions.

-b.
-Performances in the mid-C range [47 to 53] are marginally acceptable for public performance.

-c.
-At the lower end of the C range [41 to 46], the limited vocal and/or visual skills being exhibited produce performances that are weak in overall effect.
+- c.
+Performances in the mid-C range (47 to 53) are marginally acceptable for public performance. - d.
+At the lower end of the C range (41 to 46), the limited vocal and/or visual skills being exhibited produce performances that are weak in overall effect.

-4. The D Level
+4. The D level

-D level scores (1 to 40) are reserved for performances lacking entertainment value or conveyance of the song's emotional potential in either the musical or visual components.

-a.
-The upper half of the D-level is represented by performances where performance skills are severely lacking or absent but many of the notes and words are being sung.

-b.
-The lower half of the D-level is represented by performances where, not only are performance skills lacking, but also most notes and/or words are being missed.
+- a.
+D-level scores (1 to 40) are reserved for performances lacking entertainment value or conveyance of the song's emotional potential in either the musical or visual components. - b.
+The upper half of the D level is represented by performances where performance skills are severely lacking or absent but many of the notes and words are being sung. - c.
+The lower half of the D level is represented by performances in which not only are performance skills lacking, but also most notes and/or words are being missed.